- 07/27/17 - Invited speaker at Postdoc-to-Career Panel at 2017 DOE CSGF Program Review

 Computation and biology

-The most important contributions I try to make at every institution I inhabit are training and support in computational endeavors.
-I learned most of what I know about programming through self-study and soon decided that I would make my knowledge openly available to my peers.
-Many of my colleagues wanted to use computation for analysis or simulation, but had no idea how to begin.
-This is what drove me to create SOURCE (studying, originating, and understanding R code examples), a study group focused on helping each other with statistical problems and computer programming.
-While working with SOURCE, I've been able to create introductory R classes, produce a computer-intensive biomechanics lab manual, and be involved in multiple consultations and collaborations.
+Throughout my academic career, I've designed workshops and working-groups to break down this misconception.
+I've developed SOURCE (studying, originating, and understanding R code examples), a study group focused on statistical problems and computer programming, in which I focused heavily on transforming biological problems into computational problems and demonstrating their appropriate solutions.
+While working with SOURCE, I've created introductory R classes, produced a computer-intensive biomechanics lab manual, and been involved in multiple consultations and collaborations.
 I'm currently working on a series of video tutorials on scientific computing for biologists that can be accessed from anywhere on the internet.